Fees and How to Apply

 Translating dialect

-A panel of seasoned translators share ways of making a living while working as a literary translator, including other roles and employment, with contributions from Anam Zafar, Sophie Lewis and Will Firth.
+A panel discussion in which translators share ways of making a living while working as a literary translator, including other roles and employment, with contributions from Anam Zafar, Sophie Lewis and Will Firth.

 Option 2: AI: Should we be worried?

-Anna Ganley, CEO of the Society of Authors and Morten Visby former chair of The Danish Translators’ Association, former president of CEATL (Conseil Européen des Associations de Traducteurs Littéraires) and current chair of The Danish Authors’ Association.
+Anna Ganley, CEO of the Society of Authors and Morten Visby, former chair of The Danish Translators’ Association, former president of CEATL (Conseil Européen des Associations de Traducteurs Littéraires) and current chair of The Danish Authors’ Association, discuss the implicatios of AI for literary translators.

-A panel of veteran translators gives advice on how to negotiate contract terms and present case studies of their own experiences.
+A panel of speakers give advice on how to negotiate contract terms and present case studies of their own experiences.
 With Antonia Lloyd-Jones, Sandra Smith and David Colmer.

 Will Forrester, Head of Literature Programmes at English PEN, presents the work of English PEN and their translation-related schemes and funding opportunities.